teslanet-nl/mule-plc-connector/README.md

 </dependency>
 ```

 When this dependency is added to your application in AnypointStudio 7, the connector will be downloaded from Maven Central.
-AnypointStudio Mule Palette will show the connectors operations, ready for use.
+Then the Mule Palette in AnypointStudio will show the connectors operations, ready for use.

 For every PLC protocol needed in your application, the corresponding PLC4X module has to be added to the pom as well, as additional dependency of the Mule PLC connector.
 Find the PLC4X module dependency on the [PLC4X site](https://plc4x.apache.org/users/protocols/) and add this to the configuration of the Mule Maven Plugin.

-For example the Modbus and Simulated modules are added to the pom like this:
+For example, to use Modbus and Simulated protocol add the dependencies to the pom like this:
 ```
     <plugin>
          <groupId>org.mule.tools.maven</groupId>